cdl-geneseo/geneseo-dictionary/B/Bodacious.md

 # Bodacious

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bodacious

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 AJ: Blend of &quot;bold&quot; and &quot;audacious&quot; (RH 1835-1845).
 Great; &quot;Bodacious haircut--where did you get it?&quot; F92 AJ-falling out of use.
 Only 29% of the students surveyed identified this term.
 S99 AJ: Only 50% of sudents have identified with this term.
 F06